Odds of 50 random events happening to you

 Catching a foul ball

-Catching a foul ball during a professional baseball game is a dream of any fan, and the odds of it happening aren’t too terrible, depending on some obvious factors like where you’re sitting and the pitcher-batter matchup.
-All in all, there’s around a 1 in 835 chance of snagging a ball while rooting for your team.
+Catching a foul ball during a professional baseball game is any fan's dream.
+The odds of it happening aren't too terrible, depending on obvious factors like where you're sitting and the pitcher-batter matchup.
+All in all, there's around a 1 in 835 chance of snagging a ball while rooting for your team.
 The odds of catching two in a row are closer to 1 in 1 billion.

 Being dealt a royal flush